31 Jan How Long Does Marijuana Stay in Your System?

 It is important to note here that no two people will metabolize and process marijuana the same.
 A person’s general health, specific metabolism, age, weight, and activity level all contribute to the way the body can process certain substances.

-Once the THC is processed and moves through our system, residuals called metabolites can linger in our tissue.
+Once the THC (Chemical name, tetrahydrocannabinol) is processed (consumption of cannabis infused food, vaping or smoking marijuana) and moves through our system, residuals called metabolites can linger in our tissue.
 In which case a drug test will pick up on THC-COOH (another name for a metabolite) as an indicator for previous marijuana use.
 If the test deals specifically with THC, then chances are it will not be traceable for very long after the last previous usage.

 Thus, when it comes to answering how long marijuana stays in your system, where it lives and what remains are important points to address.